HomeHome Updates: Tips & IdeasHome Update IdeasHome Decor Ideas to Update Pink Tile, Carpet, & Countertops

 (just not in public – wink wink)

 There’s something about pink that brings out the fun in a room!
-Pink gives you an excuse to get girly and add some unexpected touches to a room in the form of accents and decor.
+Pink gives you an excuse to get girly and add unexpected touches to a room through accents and decor.

-And because paint colours are a creature unto themselves, I’ve dedicated an entire blog post to the topic, which you can check out here…
+And because paint colors are a creature unto themselves, I’ve dedicated an entire blog post to the topic, which you can check out here…

 The Best Paint Colours to Update a Pink Room